Beer: is it tref or not tref? 1

 —Steve Frank is one-half of the Brews Brothers.
 2 With writing partner Arnold Meltzer, his work has appeared in the American Brewer, Mid-Atlantic Brewing News, and other periodicals.

 - 2 Mr. Frank's answer to the question of whether or not beer is Kosher (and Kosher for Passover) was originally posted on DC-Beer, an on-line group of good beer partisans in the Washington D.C. and Baltimore area.
-For a more detailed exegesis on Kosher beer, click on Divine Beer, a pdf of their article originally published in American Brewer Magazine.
+For a more detailed exegesis on Kosher beer, click on Divine Beer, a pdf of Frank and Meltzer's article originally published in American Brewer Magazine.
 Reprinted here with their permission.